 There may also be tightness in the calf muscles which restrict the foot from being able to adequately dorsi flex – this will decrease the ability for your foot and leg to absorb shock when for example, climbing a steep hill, an activity that requires a good range of movement of the foot upwards towards the shin.

 2. Incorrectly fitting shoes

 Shoes of the wrong size, softness or support can interfere with your running technique, causing a change in your biomechanics and thus increased loading and stress around your shins, leading to pain.
-It is important to get the right support for your feet – for instance, those with overly pronated feet (ie. ‘flattened’ or ‘collapsed’ arch) may need a shoe insert or orthotics to provide support for the arch.
+It is important to get the right support for your feet.
+For instance, those with overly pronated feet, or a ‘flattened’ or ‘collapsed’ arch, may need a shoe insert or orthotics to provide support for the arch.

 3. Postural imbalances

-The physiotherapist and Podiatrist will conduct a thorough assessment to see what could be contributing to your shin pain.
+When you book a consultation with Pinnacle Health Group, the Physiotherapist and Podiatrist will conduct a thorough assessment to see what could be contributing to your shin pain.
 This will most likely include a biomechanical assessment of your feet, ankles, knees and hips while you run, walk and jump.
-Specific exercises will be prescribed based on improving your individual biomechanics – a generic set of exercises does not work.
-Exercises will be based on increasing strength, flexibility, balance and proprioception.
+Specific exercises will be prescribed based on improving your individual biomechanics; a generic set of exercises does not work.
+The exercises will be based on increasing strength, flexibility, balance and proprioception.